 You still need to respond.
 A template: "Your idea about [topic] is interesting and we appreciate you thinking about it.
 However, it is outside our scope this cycle because [reason].
 We will keep it in our backlog in case circumstances change."
 This takes 30 seconds and maintains the relationship with the submitter.

-What is the typical payback period for implementing a suggestion system?
+What is the typical payback period for a digital suggestion system?

 Organisations using Hives.co typically see meaningful results within the first 90 days.
-Halfords generated Β£759,000 in business value from 515 ideas in six months.
-The payback period is often measured in weeks, not months.
+Halfords generated £759,000 in business value from 515 ideas in six months.
+The payback period is often measured in weeks, not months, and the business case template walks through the exact ROI calculation leadership will ask for.

-If your current suggestion box is collecting dust, or if you have not implemented one yet, the time to start is now.
+If your current suggestion box is collecting dust, or if you haven't implemented one yet, the time to start is now.
 The ideas are already in your workforce.
 You just need the system to capture them.

 Book a demo to see how Hives.co turns employee ideas into measurable business outcomes.